Goomba: Concept and creation

 The Goomba is based on a shiitake.

 Goombas are brown creatures designed to resemble shiitake, with bushy eyebrows and a pair of tusk-like teeth sprouting from their lower jaw.
 They have no arms and two feet.
-They were introduced in the video game Super Mario Bros., and were the last enemy added after playtesters stated that the Koopa Troopa enemy was too difficult.
-The designers decided to create the Goomba as a more basic enemy.
+In their debut game, Super Mario Bros., they were the last enemy added after playtesters stated that the Koopa Troopa enemy was too difficult.
+The designers created it as a more basic enemy.
 Due to limited space remaining, the team created a single sprite that they flipped back and forth to convey walking.
 It bears a resemblance to the Super Mushroom power-up that Mario can use to strengthen himself, which forced designers to change the mechanics and appearance of the Super Mushroom.
 They used the Goomba's ability to be jumped on and defeated to teach players how to deal with enemies and to not fear the Super Mushroom.

 Early concept art for the live-action Super Mario Bros. film showed that the design of the Goombas were originally intended to be for Koopa Troopas, another kind of Mario enemy.
 A separate company from the primary makeup departments designed the Goombas in the film.